Common Questions

 -

 Yes!
 In fact, during the first 7-10 days of life your baby and your milk supply change so much that I require a follow up!
-A consult during the first week is priced higher with the plan that I will follow up with you in 3-5 days after we meet to ensure our lactation plan is working: that your baby is growing and your milk supply is appropriate.
+I am so committed to ensuring that you get the support you need to make adjustements as your milk supply increases and your baby grows that any follow up visit within a week of the initial consult is offered at a discounted rate.
+Ideally I would love to follow up with you in 3-5 days to ensure the lactation plan is working: that your baby is growing, your milk supply is appropriate, and you feel supported on your journey.

 If we meet for the first time when your baby is already a few weeks or months old, we can decide on a follow up plan together that suits you needs.